Volume Backup & Restore

 | ID | Name | Status | Networks | Image | Flavor |

-Attach your restored volume to an instance: openstack server add volume <Instance ID or Name> <Volume ID or Name>.
+1. Attach your restored volume to an instance: openstack server add volume <Instance ID/Name> <Volume ID/Name>

 | ID | Name | Status | Size | Attached to |

-Detach your volume from an instance: server remove volume <Instance ID or Name> <Volume ID or Name>.
+1. Detach a volume from an instance: openstack server remove volume <Instance ID/Name> <Volume ID/Name>.

 | ID | Name | Status | Size | Attached to |